 Shop Drawings:

-Provide scaled drawings (not less than 1/8” = 1’-0”) indicating location of CAT-6A telecommunications outlets (T/O’s) for the WAPs and locations of all pull points.
+Provide scaled drawings (not less than 1/8 inch = 1 foot) indicating location of category 6A telecommunications outlets (T/O’s) for the WAPs and locations of all pull points.
 These locations shall be coordinated with all other trades.

 The following submittals are due Post-Construction, in accordance with the submittal requirements in Section 270500 – Common Work Results for Communications: